-Released as part of the employment report on the first Friday of the month, NFP tells you the net change in U.S. jobs for the previous month.
-It excludes certain categories such as government and agricultural jobs, hence the name.
+It is released as part of the employment report on the first Friday of the month, and the report gives the net change in U.S. jobs for the previous month.
+It excludes certain categories such as government and agricultural jobs.
+This is where the name comes from.

-Stocks, bonds and especially currency markets can be very volatile around the release of NFP and later revisions.
-This happens particularly when the numbers surprise the markets.
+Stocks, bonds and especially currency markets can be very volatile not just during the release of NFP but also with later revisions.
+This can be particularly extreme when the numbers surprise the markets.
 As with GDP (gross domestic product), you have to dig into the report, and put it into context to get the picture.

 Short-term reaction to a higher NFP number is U.S. dollar strength.
 Longer term, other factors can overrule this trend.

 Figure 1 shows the close link between employment, as measured by average monthly change in thousands over the year, and U.S. short-term interest rates.
 As the chart shows, for at least 20 years, the interest rates have tracked employment cycles within the economy to a fairly close degree.